Bakry-\'Emery Ricci curvature of doubly warped product of weighted spaces: Preliminaries

 respectively.
 Analogous to the smooth setting and the Bakry-\'Emery curvature dimension conditions $BE(\K,\N)$, the discrete Bakry-\'Emery curvature dimension conditions $CD\left( \K,\N \right)$ at a vertex $x \in G$ amounts to the inequality

-where $\Gamma(u) := \Gamma(u,u)$ and $\Gamma_2(u) := \Gamma_2 (u,u)$.
-When this inequality holds globally, we say the graph $G$ satisfies the (discrete) $CD(\K,\mathcal{N})$ curvature dimension conditions. \begin{remark} Before we proceed, we note that the notation $CD\left( \K,\N \right)$ for discrete Bakry-\'Emery curvature dimension conditions that we use is a well established notation used by the experts in the field of graph curvatures and this should not be confused with neither the Lott-Sturm-Villani curvature dimension conditions (denoted by the same notation) which are defined on metric measure spaces using optimal transportation nor with the discrete generalizations defined via discrete optimal transportation. \end{remark} The best such lower curvature bound at a vertex $x$ will be denoted by $\K_{G,x}(\N)$.
+where $\Gamma(f) := \Gamma(f,f)$ and $\Gamma_2(f) := \Gamma_2 (f,f)$.
+When this inequality holds globally, we say the graph $G$ satisfies the (discrete) $CD(\K,\mathcal{N})$ curvature dimension conditions. \begin{remark} Before we proceed, we note that the notation $CD\left( \K,\N \right)$ for discrete Bakry-\'Emery curvature dimension conditions that we use is a well established notation in the context of graph curvature; e.g. see~\cite{CLP}.
+This should not be confused with neither the Lott-Sturm-Villani curvature dimension conditions (denoted by the same notation) which are defined on metric measure spaces using optimal transportation, nor with the discrete generalizations defined via discrete optimal transportation.
+Throughout the rest of this article, a curvature bound for a graph at a vertex means a Bakry-\'Emery curvature dimension bound at that vertex (a number $\K$ such that $CD\left( \K,\N \right)$ conditions hold). \end{remark} For a given $\N$, the best such lower curvature bound at a vertex $x$, will be denoted by $\K_{G,x}(\N)$.
 It follows from the definitions of these operators that $\Delta$ and $\Gamma$ are linear and $\Gamma_2$ is a quadratic form in terms of the weights $\omega_{xy}$.
 Hence, setting

 we have